10sr/bin/README.md

 ### `diary.editor`

-Editor used for edit message.
-Used when issue `git diary add` with no text.
+Editor used when running `git diary add` without texts.
 If `diary.editor` is not set, default editor of git is used.

 ### `alias.diary-show`